zeasnelson/JavaVirturalMachine/README.md

 # JavaVirturalMachine
 PROJECT 1: Lexical Analyzer
-Due: 10/04/19, Friday, 11 PM
-Late projects will not be accepted.

 In this semester you will implement a stack-based virtual machine.
 It is patterned after the Java Virtual Machine, but the instruction set is considerably downsized to make it suitable for student projects.
 The objective of Project 1 is to implement a lexical analyzer for our VM language, which has 7 token categories ⟨unsigned int⟩ through ⟨comma⟩ defined by the following EBNF: